yonasBSD/forgejo/docs/unsure-where-to-put/dev-notes.md

 go run github.com/go-swagger/go-swagger/cmd/swagger@v0.30.5 generate client -f './templates/swagger/v1_json.tmpl' -c "modules/activitypub2" --operation 'activitypubPerson' --skip-models --existing-models 'github.com/go-ap/activitypub' --skip-validation

 # Documentation for learn & reference

+# Thoughts on testing

+I would like to be able to quickly test a change in the repo code.
+For that i need:
+A test server with federation enabled
+A test user
+A test repo
+A test auth token (?)

+A test request as input value to the API
+An expected result for comparison with the output value.

+Tests that provide some examples are:

+tests/integration/api_activitypub_person_test.go

+tests/integration/api_token_test.go

+maybe tests/integration/api_repo_test.go